 – Julia London

-When INFJs travel, they often look for places surrounded in tranquil beauty, places that feel remote, that invite meditation and quiet reflection.
+When INFJs travel, they often look for quiet places surrounded in tranquil beauty.
+They mentioned longing for environments that feel remote, that invite meditation and quiet reflection.
 They also enjoy having the option to interact with friendly locals if the mood strikes.